-Hearst makes a sneering antisemitic crack and likes being around black people because he think that they are naturally deferential.
+Hearst makes a sneering anti-Semitic crack and likes being around black people because he thinks that they are naturally deferential.

 Private Military Contractors: At the end of season three, Hearst hires a veritable army of Pinkerton men to keep order as he steals the elections of the mayor and sheriff.
 (Their use in this capacity is Truth in Television, to the extent that a law was passed specifically to limit the company's ability to function as a private army.)

-Politically Correct History: Averted for once.
+Politically Correct History: Zigzagged.
 Even the sympathetic characters toss about what would be considered ethnic slurs today: Bullock calling Mr. Wu a "Chinaman", Calamity Jane addressing General Fields as "a short nigger", Trixie making frequent anti-Semitic remarks in reference to her Jewish lover Sol, and most characters use slurs like "heathen" when referring to American Indians.
 Swearengen seems to take particular pleasure in firing off ethnic slurs.
-Ironically, Hearst seems to respect Native American culture, and also states that he's more comfortable in the company of black people, though this is simply because they are more deferential.
-After making an anti-Semitic remark, Hearst gives a protracted apology, though its sincerity is dubious.
+On the other hand, only one die-hard racist seems to have much of a problem with Hostetler, the black livery owner.

 Power Trio: Dan, Silas, and Johnny is the most obvious example.